linuxdeepin/deepin-manual/manual-assets/professional/deepin-terminal/en_US/index.md

 ## Main Menu

-In the Main Menu, you can create [create new window](#Create Window), customize commands, switch themes, view help manual, and get more information about Album.
+In the Main Menu, you can create [create new window](#Create Window), customize commands, switch themes, view help manual, and get more information about Terminal.

 ### Theme ###